 9. Las Vegas High Roller

-If you decide to visit during the day, the admission price is $23.50 for adults and $8.50 for children aged 4 to 12 years old (children under 3 years old are admitted free of charge).
-After 4 p.m., general admission is $34.75 for adults and $17.50 for children 4 to 12 years old.
+If you visit during the day, the admission price is $23.50 for adults and $8.50 for children aged 4 to 12 (under three are admitted free of charge).
+After 4 p.m., general admission is $34.75 for adults and $17.50 for children 4 to 12.

 10. Nightclubs

-Partying in Las Vegas is an opportunity you won't want to miss, and it doesn't have to be expensive.
+Partying in Las Vegas is an opportunity you won't want to miss and doesn't have to be expensive.
 The leading clubs in the city offer the option to sign up for guest lists, allowing you to gain free admission and even receive complimentary drinks.
-All you need to do is visit the club's website that interests you and check if they offer a free service.

-Another option is to stop by the place during the day and find one of the promoters who will give you free tickets and, in some cases, coupons for drinks.
+All you need to do is visit the club's website, which interests you, and check if they offer a free service.
+Another option is to stop by the place during the day and find one of the promoters who will give you free tickets and sometimes coupons for drinks.

-See also: Dig This - Best Oddball Attraction in Vegas
+See also: Best Oddball Attraction in Vegas

 Tips for Saving Money in Las Vegas